Leica Amplus 6 Review

 Even though Leica already presented 3 new products at Shot Show 2020, they didn't forget about IWA.
 The German fair, after all, takes place in their home country.
 Even though the fair was eventually postponed due to the coronavirus pandemic, we were informed of everything that is to know about their all-new products.
-The biggest surprise was, of course, the thermal clip-on Calonox, Leica's ticket to the world of thermal optics.
-The second novelty was the Amplus 6 series of riflescopes which we are going to review here.
+The biggest surprise was, of course, the thermal clip-on scope Leica Calonox, Leica's ticket to the world of thermal optics.
+The second novelty was the Leica Amplus 6 series of rifle scopes which we are going to review here.

-Leica riflescopes, especially the ones in the Magnus series, are known for their incredibly wide field of view, the widest in the category of hunting riflescopes.
+Leica rifle scopes, especially the ones in the Magnus series, are known for their incredibly wide field of view, the widest in the category of hunting riflescopes.
 Leica Amplus 6 rifle scopes are not an exception to this rule.

-The high-quality, aircraft-grade aluminium body is highly resistant to shock, meaning that you won't have problems with mounting these riflescopes on hard-kicking rifles.
-The tube diameter is 30 mm, and no rail mounting option is available.
+The high-quality, aircraft-grade aluminum body is highly resistant to shock, meaning that you won't have problems with mounting these riflescopes on hard-kicking rifles.
+The tube diameter on this Leica scope is 30mm, and no rail mounting option is available.

-With a light transmission rate above 90 %, images seen through these scopes are bright – this is especially noticeable when using the twilight specialist 2.5–15x56i.
-The images are high in contrast and rich in colours.
+With a light transmission rate above 90 %, images seen through these Leica scopes are bright – this is especially noticeable when using the twilight specialist Amplus 6 2.5–15x56i.
+The images are high in contrast and rich in colors.

 The lenses are coated in Leica's best coatings.
 Even the famous AquaDura® lens coating is applied to the external optical parts, preventing dew and dust accumulation and slightly protecting against abrasion.

 All the Leica - Amplus 6 models come with a fine illuminated central dot that provides a minimum coverage of the target and makes quick target acquisition possible in all lighting conditions.
 The illumination compartment is located opposite the windage turret, featuring an off-switch between each illumination level (there are 10 levels altogether).
 The illumination is powered by a CR2032 battery.

 Leica came up with 4 models in Amplus 6 series to cover the most common types of hunting, all with a reticle in the second focal plane:

-- Leica - Amplus 6 3–18x44i, a perfect choice for stalking & mountain hunting
+- Leica - Amplus 6 3–18x44i, a perfect scope choice for stalking & mountain hunting